Purnima-bharti96/ABC_Docusaurus_Sample/docs/tutorial-basics/blockly_structure/Anatomy_block.md

 | Previous connection |![docs/tutorial-basics/blockly-structure.md](./img/previous_connection.png)|
 | Next connection |![docs/tutorial-basics/blockly-structure.md](./img/next_connection.png)|

-A block may have a previous connection on its top (represented as a notch) and a next connection on its bottom (represented as a tab).
-These allow blocks to be stacked vertically, representing a sequence of statements.
-A block without an output connection is called a statement block and usually has both previous and next connections.

 Output connections and input connections can connect together, and next connections and previous connections can connect together.
 You can further restrict connections with [connection checks](https://developers.google.com/blockly/guides/create-custom-blocks/inputs/connection-checks).

 You can [customize the shapes of connections](https://developers.google.com/blockly/guides/create-custom-blocks/renderers/create-custom-renderers/connection-shapes) using a custom renderer.

 ### Top-level connections